SyedFasiuddin/theme-toggle-nvim/README.md

 # theme-toggle-nvim

-> under active development, not usable yet
+> under active development, works only on MacOS for the moment

 The inspiration to make this thing came from another plugin named [dark-notify](https://github.com/cormacrelf/dark-notify).
 What does that plugin